Kansas Supreme Court: History

-In 1900 a constitutional amendment was made changing the complement of the court from three justices to seven.
+In 1900, a constitutional amendment was made to the Kansas Constitution changing the complement of the high court from three justices to seven.

-Initially the court worked in two separate divisions in an attempt to catch up with the four year case backlog that had built up.
+Initially the court worked in two separate divisions in an attempt to catch up with the four years long heavy case backlog that had built up.

 By 1922 this had succeeded and the court sat complete with all seven justices hearing cases and disposing of cases "just as fast as they can be presented".

 Notable cases

 State v.
 Limon

 In State v.
 Limon (2005), the Kansas Supreme Court unanimously struck down part of a law that sentenced Matthew Limon to prison over a decade longer than a heterosexual would have received because of different age of consent laws for homosexuals.

 Montoy v.
 Kansas

 The court ruled in 2005 that the $2.7 billion in school funding was inadequate and distributed unfairly.
 It then recommend the Kansas legislature increase funding to schools and change the way the money was distributed.
 Many Republicans saw this as an act of judicial activism leading to some calls for changes in how justices are selected.